Francis Masse: Science

 Masse, largely covers the scientific fields, especially since L'Encyclopédie de Masse (1982) and especially in Les Deux du Balcon (1985).
 Philippe Ducat evokes a logical connection with the "Science Amusante" of Tom Tit (1890), a work in which unnecessary experiments are illustrated with engravings at the limit of surrealism which inspired René Magritte, and according to Ducat, confines to the absurd, and compares him to Jean-Pierre Brisset and Gaston de Pawlowski with a humor close to Marcel Duchamp's one.

 Jean-Marc Lévy-Leblond, physicist and director of the "Science Ouverte" collection at Le Seuil, welcomes Masse's desire to disseminate scientific knowledge in an absolutely new form from a science amateur, in the noblest sense of the term and explains that Masse pulls his inspiration from references and authorities such as Jouvet, Gould, Ruelle or Aspect, and that this guarantee is necessary to support Masse's crazy vision of contemporary science.
 According to him, Masse demonstrates the underlying scientific truth, since he points out that science progresses by freeing from common sense.
 He adds that admiring science must not prevent from amusing oneself and that there is room for a merry knowledge.
 He ends by saying that Masse brings opening thanks to a new scenography which releases from both flat illustration and dubious metaphor.

-During his interview with Masse at the festival Formula Bula in 2015, the physicist Étienne Klein draws a parallel between the work of Masse and the popularization work of the phycician George Gamow who, through his character Mr Tompkins, explains with a whimsical humour the great scientific theories.
+During his interview with Masse at the festival Formula Bula in 2015, the physicist Étienne Klein draws a parallel between the work of Masse and the popularization work of the physicist George Gamow who, through his character Mr Tompkins, explains with a whimsical humour the great scientific theories.

 The cosmologist Jean-Philippe Uzan pays tribute to him at the conference "La Cosmologie en Bande Dessinée" (The Cosmology in Comic Strip) (2011), referring to Alfred Jarry, he describes the album (Vue d'artiste) as an innovative "pataphore" and he proposes to symbolically award Masse the title of Doctor of Pataphysics from the University of Paris VI, with his unanimous congratulations.

 The mathematician Cédric Villani for the release of his album "Les Rêveurs lunaires" (The Moon Dreamers) quotes his reference comics authors and named Masse in his personal four aces of great founding authors still alive with Baudoin, Bourgeon, and Tardi.
 He describes the Masse's universe rather confusing at first, but advises that we are largely rewarded for efforts when diving into and adds that On m'appelle l'Avalanche is certainly a major work of the ninth art.